These are the instruction notes from the first in a series of lessons entitled Lessons in Biblical Exegesis.

 If one cannot serve both God and wealth, how then can seeking God’s righteousness and His Kingdom be a means of producing wealth for ourselves?

 If mammonas is a reference to treasure, it corresponds to the Greek word, thesauros, used in verses 19-21.
-“Do not store up for yourselves treasures on earth, where moths and vermin destroy, and where thieves break in and steal.
-But store up for yourselves treasures in heaven, where moths and vermin do not destroy, and where thieves do not break in and steal.
+“Do not store up for yourselves treasures on earth, where moths and rust destroy, and where thieves break in and steal.
+But store up for yourselves treasures in heaven, where moths and rust do not destroy, and where thieves do not break in and steal.
 For where your treasure is, there your heart will be also.”

 What is a treasure that does not rust?
 The answer is found in verse 22.
 “The eye is the lamp of the body.
 If your eye is clear, your whole body will be full of light.”
 What we read as a “clear eye” is a translator’s rendition of a Hebrew idiom meaning a “good eye.”
 Knowing something about Hebraic culture comes into play here.
 And what is a “good eye”?
 It is an allusion or hint (remez in Hebrew) pointing those who heard the term to refer to Proverbs 22:9.
 “The generous will themselves be blessed,for they share their food with the poor.”
 The word generous translates the Hebrew tov ayin, meaning “good eye.”
 The one whose treasure does not rust, whose treasure is stored in heaven, is the one who gives to the poor.